 - Screenings including blood pressure and hearing as well as lectures and workshops on health issues are held on a regular basis.
 A blood pressure computer is available for those who would like to monitor their own blood pressure.

 - Friendly visiting, telephone reassurance, outreach, and other activities are provided by the Center.
-In addition, representatives of other agencies, such as Bond/Madison County Office of Employment and Training, and the Veterans' Administration, have office hours at the Center.
-Call for dates and times 664-1465.
+In addition, representatives of other agencies have office hours at the Center.
+Check out our calendar or call for dates and times 664-1465.

 Medicare Part D Assistance